-Since fishing for PBF in the IATTC Convention Area would be closed, impacts to PBF, ESA listed species, marine mammals, seabirds, and sea turtles could be beneficial.
+Since the IATTC Convention Area would be closed to commercial targeting of PBF, impacts of this alternative to PBF, ESA listed species, marine mammals, seabirds, and sea turtles could be beneficial.
+Any such benefits (e.g., reduced likelihood of disturbance) would accrue through a reduction in fishing pressure associated with restrictions on commercial PBF fishing.
 However, advancing conservation of protected species has not been the goal of IATTC Resolutions concerning PBF.
-Even though commercial coastal purse seine fishing practices would be significantly altered under Alternative 3, this fishing gear is very selective and the practice produces very little bycatch.
+Even though commercial coastal purse seine fishing practices could be significantly altered under Alternative 3, this fishing gear is very selective and the practice produces very little bycatch.
 By removing the opportunity for the coastal purse seine fleet to target bluefin, the fleet may direct more effort to their primary target species, which are forage species.
 However, there are regulatory mechanisms in place under the respective CPS and HMS FMPs to ensure their sustainability.
 DGN, longline, albacore surface hook-and-line, and purse seine fishing is prosecuted in pelagic habitats.
 These habitats are not affected by fishing gears used to catch PBF.
-These gear are generally not associated with adverse impacts to ocean and coastal habitats and the incidental catch of small amounts of PBF is not expected to affect prey species or forage fish biomass.
+These gear types are generally not associated with adverse impacts to ocean and coastal habitats and the incidental catch of small amounts of PBF is not expected to affect prey species or forage fish biomass.
 No significant impacts to ocean and coastal habitats or protected resources are expected.
 Therefore, an EFH and ESA consultation was not required for the PBF conservation and management measures as they will not have an adverse impact on EFH or protected species.